4 Weeks Ago Today – My New Life Began

 It will be interesting to reflect back some day, for me even if for no one else.

-Some might argue I am in complete denial, but honestly, I think am doing good all things considered.
+Some might argue I am in complete denial, but honestly, I think am doing good all things considering.
 (That’s my usual response when anyone has asked since his passing).

 Wisdom Came on Christmas Eve